AD – Press Trip

-If you had asked me a week ago why you should go to Bucharest I wouldn’t have been able to tell you.
+If you had asked me a week ago why you should go on a Bucharest city break I wouldn’t have been able to tell you.
 Romania has never been somewhere on my list to visit and quite frankly I hadn’t even thought it could be a city break destination.
 Oh how wrong I was.

 Birmingham Airport have recently opened a new route to Bucharest with Blue Air meaning you can get from Birmingham to Bucharest in around 3 hours – hello sunshine!
-They invited me and my friend Lauren over to see what Bucharest has to offer and our eyes were seriously opened – welcome to your next city break!
+They invited me and my friend Lauren over to see what a Bucharest city break has to offer and our eyes were seriously opened – welcome to your next destination!

 Birmingham Airport’s Makeover

 Ok, first we have to talk about how gorgeous the new Birmingham Airport is – guess who had a re-furb!
 It’s completely changed since I last flew from there with an amazing (and huge) new World Duty Free store, personal shoppers, all my favourite brands and some delicious new restaurants and bars.

 We were given fast track security passes which you can buy for £5 and are well worth the investment because Saturday mornings are bus-y.
 Once we’d whizzed through security we got stuck into some serious shopping!
 Our personal shopper met us at the entrance and walked us round pointing out all the brands and what was on offer – we’d had an early start so a hand massage at Jo Malone sounded just about perfect!
 We were able to tell our personal shopper what we were looking for and she offered to pop round and collect it all for us which was fab.
 I treated myself to a new MAC lippy, some Longwear Foundation to match my summer tan and a new tube of my favourite Benefit They’re Real Liner.
 They can even keep shopping for you so you can collect it on your way back and the personal shopper service is free for anyone to book!